The Gingerbread Man Loose in the School by Laura Murray and illustrated by Mike Lowery

 I can catch them!
 I’m their

 Traditionalists may remember the original “Gingerbread Man”, appearing first in 1875 in St. Nicholas Magazine.
-Baked by a little old woman and little old man, he runs away and is pursued by a group of farmers, cows, horses and finally his taunting phrase of:
+Baked by a little old woman and little old man, he runs away and is pursued by a group of farmers, cows, horses and finally, his taunting phrase blows in the wind, saying:

 “Run, run as fast as you can,